 - Defensive combat (ripostes) is flat out better than offensive combat, since with mid to high level enemies offense will almost always get countered even with ample feinting

-- Combat lock-on system has some drawbacks on moving around in combat
+- Combat lock-on system has some drawbacks on moving around in combat and changing targets, which is not the most responsive mechanic.
+This game’s combat shines in duels, but this isn’t a game about duels.

 - Annoying combat versus dogs, since dogs are for some reason extremely difficult for your character to hit and they manage to tear through clothing even when it’s underneath both armor and mail